stantonwjones/nails-boilerplate/README.md

 You can define *:controller* and *:action* as route parameters as well.
 Not only will those values be set in the params object, but the request will be routed to the matching controller and action.
+See
-See [express routes][0] for more information on how route parameters work.
+[express routes][express_routing_docs] for more information on how route parameters work.

 \*requests for static assets will only match the prefix of the path.